 An ovarian cyst is a fluid-filled sac, also known as a follicle, which holds a maturing egg.
 It forms on the surface of the ovary and disappears shortly after the release of the egg.
 If a mature egg is never released, or if the sac reseals following release of the egg, the sac may swell up with fluid forming a functional ovarian cyst.
 While most functional ovarian cysts never cause symptoms and go away on their own, sometimes they may rupture, twist, or bleed, causing several pelvic pains.
-In some cases, the solution to this problem is through having an ovarian cystectomy.
+In some cases, the solution to this problem is through having an ovarian cystectomy, or cyst removal.

 The normal ovary is naturally a somewhat cystic structure.
 Ovarian cysts typically form due to disordered ovulation in which the follicle fails to release the oocyte, a female gametocyte or germ cell involved in reproduction.
 In this case, the follicular cells will continue to secrete fluid and expand the follicle, which over time may become cystic.